Hikertrash: Shower Laundry, Tent Cities and Being Caught Pantsless on Trail

 Full of ice cream and slightly cleaner, I hitch out of Burney around 6 pm.

-I’d skipped to Old Station from Quincy partly to try and catch a couple I met in the desert, and having finally caught them, we get a ride to Burney Falls together.
+I’d skipped to Old Station from Quincy partly to try and catch a couple I met in the desert.
+Having finally caught them, we get a ride to Burney Falls together.

 The section between Burney and Mt Shasta is a blur.
 I get a wasp caught in my pants, and it covers my butt in stings.
 I hike 23-26 miles (37-42km) each day.
 It’s hot.
 I see my first bear on trail, which bolts away from me as fast as it can.
 I finish listening to A Promised Land, and Obama’s soothing tones desert me.
-I order new shoes perched on a ridgeline with a single bar of reception.
-I have an upset stomach for days and can’t figure out why.
+Perched on a ridgeline with a single bar of reception, I order new shoes.
+My upset stomach for days and can’t figure out why.

 Things turn sour with a trail romance and I develop a blister on my heel that adds an edge of pain to everything.
 Some of the burnt trees are bleeding and this matches my mood.

 When I get to Mt Shasta, I’m hot, tired, and miserable.
-I’ve barely seen Rabbit and Comatose – the couple I’d intended to hike with – but I meet them for breakfast before heading out to the Crossroads hostel.
+I’ve barely seen Rabbit and Comatose – the couple I’d skipped ahead to hike with.
+I meet them for breakfast before heading out to the Crossroads hostel.
 I rent a tiny micro trailer with an AC unit called The Aquarium and spend most of the next two days lying face down in it crying.

 A friend at the hostel takes me out to the water hole twice a day to distract me.
 The same woman is there each time.
 She lives there, on the edge of a graffitied tunnel where water washes over the concrete slipway into a deep pool.
 Her dog, an enormous hound with the over-jowled head of a bulldog, lies on a cushion in the shade nearby.

 She is bent over, knee-deep in the water, slowly moving rocks one by one from pile to pile, building something only she can see.